 Samuel J. Kirkwood: From Dusty Miller to Iowa’s Civil War Governor

 Samuel Kirkwood’s first venture in Iowa was as part owner of a gristmill in Coralville.
 From there he went on to lead Iowa through the tumultuous period during the Civil War as Governor, serve as a U.S. Senator and as Secretary of the Interior in President Garfield’s cabinet.
 This table top exhibit explores Samuel Kirkwood’s life in Iowa through photographs and documents.
 A 15-minute DVD about Kirkwood narrated by Kirkwood Elementary students is also available to accompany the exhibit.

-Taking Care of Our own: Images from the Johnson County Care Facility
+Taking Care of Our Own: Images from the Johnson County Care Facility

-In 1963, three University of Iowa students visited the Johnson County Care Facility in order to create a photographic essay of this community for an art class assignment.
+In 1963, three University of Iowa students visited the Johnson County Care Facility in order to create a photographic essay of their community for an art class assignment.
 Fortunately, those students kept their photographs and today they document a page in the history of this unique community.
 These images freeze life within an institution and a community that many people in the past and present have never seen and don’t know much about.
 The black and white photographs are framed and ready to be hung in a gallery space.
-Hosting institution may decide how many they would like to exhibit.
+The hosting institution may decide how many photographs they would like to exhibit.